-This topic describes how to associate a Virtual Private Cloud (VPC) network with a Dynamic Host Configuration Protocol (DHCP) options set.
-After a VPC network is associated with a DHCP options set, existing and new Elastic Compute Service (ECS) instances in the VPC network all use the configurations of the DHCP options set.
+This topic describes how to associate a virtual private cloud (VPC) with a Dynamic Host Configuration Protocol (DHCP) options set.
+After a VPC is associated with a DHCP options set, existing and new Elastic Compute Service (ECS) instances deployed in the VPC use the configurations of the DHCP options set.

-- A DHCP options set can be associated with only VPC networks in the same region as the DHCP options set.
+- A DHCP options set can be associated with only VPCs in the region where the DHCP options set is created.

-- You can associate a DHCP options set with multiple VPC networks.
-However, a VPC network
+- A DHCP options set can be associated with multiple VPCs.
+However, a VPC can be associated

-By default, a DHCP options set can be associated with up to 10 VPC networks.
-You can also increase the quota on the Quota Management page.
-For more information, see Manage service quotas.
+By default, a DHCP options set can be associated with up to 10 VPCs.
+You cannot increase the quota.

 - VPC advanced features, including DHCP options sets, have the following limits on ECS

 To resolve this problem, you must upgrade or release the ECS instances that do not support VPC advanced features.